renanfranca/renanfranca.github.io/_posts/2022-05-14-learn-debug-jhipster-generator-increase-your-chances-to-fix-bounty-issues.md

 ## Hands on

 Here I will show you how to debug the jhipster import-jdl command with an inline entity example.
+I am using VSCode with Windows 10.

 ``` shell
 jhipster import-jdl --inline 'entity RenanClass(RenanTable) { testString String }'